Verification Lifecycle

 - Collect proof artifacts.

-- Summarize what changed, what was verified, and remaining risk.
+- Summarize what changed, what was verified, what was codified, conformance verdict, and remaining risk.

 - Label the result with a verification level.